Global cryptocurrency regulation: evolution, challenges and harmonization between EU, US and Asia

 Regulatory approaches in Asia and other countries

-Asia exhibits diversity in its regulatory approaches to cryptocurrencies, ranging from pioneering positions to strict restrictions.
+Asia shows diversity in its regulatory approaches to cryptocurrencies, from pioneering positions to strict restrictions.
 This reflects different priorities in each country.

-In addition, several countries outside of Asia are adopting varied policies, balancing financial innovation with control measures to mitigate associated risks.
+In addition, several countries outside Asia adopt varied policies, balancing between financial innovation and control measures to mitigate associated risks.

 Japan was one of the first countries to legally recognize cryptocurrencies as a means of payment in 2017, establishing a clear and favorable framework for their commercial use.

-This stance has made Japan a global benchmark, facilitating a transparent regulatory environment that attracts innovation and protects users.
+This position has made Japan a global benchmark, facilitating a transparent regulatory environment that attracts innovation and user protection.

 Switzerland adopts similar strategies, granting banking licenses to cryptocurrency exchanges, ensuring rigorous supervision and clear regulations on initial offerings.